CCP board votes to raise tuition 9.4%, the school’s first increase in nine years

 » READ MORE: CCP faculty and staff union reaches tentative agreement, averting a strike

-The city’s $39 million in funding for the college is about $5 million less than it was a couple years ago, Brainard said.
+Philadelphia’s $39 million in funding for the college, which does not include the funds the city provides for the Octavius Catto scholarships and debt service, is about $5 million less than it was a couple of years ago, Brainard said.

 “There really is a simple solution,” Brainard said.
 “Restore the funding and students won’t have to be handed a higher tuition bill.”

-Brainard said he’s concerned that the tuition increase could cause some students to forgo education at CCP.
+Brainard said he is concerned that the tuition increase could cause some students to forgo education at CCP.

 “Already students are struggling to support themselves,” he said.
 “They are working full time and sometimes supporting families.
 Any tuition hike is going to have a significant impact.”